 When Should You Create an Estate Plan?

-It is never too early to have an estate plan in place.
-We strongly recommend clients meet with an estate planning lawyer soon after they marry to establish a comprehensive plan.
+It is never too early to have a plan in place.
+We strongly recommend clients meet with a lawyer soon after they marry to establish a comprehensive plan.
 A good plan is even more important when you have children.
-When you establish an estate plan you protect your family should something happen to you.
+When you establish a strategy you protect your family should something happen to you.

 We also encourage parents to have their children execute powers of attorneys once they turn 18.
 When children turn 18 they become adults and the parents lose legally authority over their children.
 So when the child goes off to college or starts their career, it is a good idea for parents to have so that parents are able to make decisions for them should the need arise.